Fresh Organic Asparagus will be available on Saturday May 8, 2021.

 Our Job Situation - We hire local residents for this work.
-In recent years, as enthusiastic local help became harder to find, we brought in seasonal guest workers from Trinidad.
+In recent years, as enthusiastic local help became harder to find, we brought in seasonal guest workers from Trinidad and, this year, Jamaica.
 This benefits both ourselves and them.
 This year our plan was to bring in 12 workers.
-However, as a result of the pandemic, the government of Trinidad has not yet decided whether to issue travel Visas to these workers.
-Even if they do, there will be a logistics delay.
-Then the guest workers will be required to line in strict quarantine for 14 days.
-They will not be available for work until the asparagus harvest, which may start early this year, will be half over.
+However, as a result of the ongoing pandemic, there will be logistical delays.
+When the guest workers finally arrive they will be required to remain in strict quarantine for 14 days.
+They will not be available for work until the asparagus harvest is half over.
 We therefore have these seasonal job openings which are suitable for workers who have been laid-off due to Covid-19 or students.

 In the field, the work provides fresh air and the natural opportunity for social distancing.
-In the barn, we have set up clear acrylic guards between work stations.
-We will also provide masks when they become available.
-Workers are welcome to wear their own personal face masks.
-Gloves and hand sanitizer are standard.
+Gloves, face masks and hand sanitizer are available as needed.

 We welcome your assistance.
 For workers who we can rely on, we will provide a positive Letter of Reference.